View Walter Fidler's Obituary on NewsItem.com and share memories

 He was preceded in death by his wife, Dorothy (Bowers) Fidler; his brothers, Robert "Cotton" Fidler and William Fidler; his sisters, June Kline and Mayme Morgan; and a nephew, Larry Kline.

 FIDLER - Walter E. Fidler Jr., 98, of 1018 E. Packer St., Shamokin.
-A funeral service will be held at 11 a.m.
-Saturday, March 21, at Calvary Bible Fellowship Church, 35 S. Second St., Shamokin, with the Rev. Ferd Madara officiating.
-Burial will follow in Odd Fellows Cemetery, Coal Township.
-Viewing will be held from 6 to 8 p.m.
-Friday, March 20, at the Farrow-C.J.
-Lucas Funeral and Cremation Service, 240 W. Chestnut St., Shamokin, Lori Ann Campbell, supervisor, and from 10 a.m. until the time of the service Saturday, March 21, at the church.
+The memorial service will be held at a later date at the convenience of the family.
+The prior funeral service held that was to be held Friday and Saturday has been canceled.
+Arrangements are being cared for by Farrow-C.J.
+Lucas Funeral and Cremation Service, 240 W. Chestnut St., Shamokin, Lori Ann Campbell, supervisor.
 In lieu of flowers, memorial donations can be made to Calvary Bible Fellowship Church, Building Fund, 35 S. Second St., Shamokin 17872, or to the SPCA, 1467 Bloom Road, Danville 17821.
 To send condolences to the family, go to www.farrowfh.com.